Locked and Unlocked Phones

 If My Phone Is Unlocked, Can I Use It With Any Carrier?

-There are some limits to the carriers you can use for unlocked phones.
+There are some limits to the carriers you can use for the best unlocked phones.
 For example, if you have a Google Pixel, you can use it with any major carrier’s SIM card.
 However, if you purchased a OnePlus 6 directly from OnePlus, you can only use this unlocked phone on GSM networks, such as AT&T and T-Mobile.
 So, you wouldn’t be able to put a SIM card from Sprint or Verizon into this phone.

 How to Know If an Unlocked or Locked Phone Is Right for You